Publishing Policies of the JTAH.org

 - Articles must be composed in English using standard word processing software, such as MS-Word.
 Note that all submittals must be saved in MS Word.doc or .docx file format.

 - No amplifying footnotes or endnotes.
-If, in your judgment, the text of such a note is crucial to your paper, please work it into the body of your article or contact the Editors-in-Chief.
+If, in your judgment, the text of such a note is crucial to your paper, please work it into the body of your article or contact the Editors-in-Chief for guidance.

 - Long quotations should be indented from both left and right-margins.

-- Please use a standard font and size (Times New Roman 12 pt is preferred) and do not add additional spaces or line breaks.
-Please note that your choice of font will not be preserved when we prepare your article for publication.
+- Do not add additional spaces or line breaks.
+Please note that your choice of font or other formatting will not be preserved when we prepare your article for publication.

 - Include an abstract of no more than 750 words on the first page of your article.